electron/electron/docs/api/environment-variables.md

 > Control application configuration and behavior without changing code.

-Some behaviors of Electron are controlled by environment variables, because they are initialized earlier than command line and the app's code.
+Certain Electron behaviors are controlled by environment variables because they are initialized earlier than the command line flags and the app's code.

 Examples on POSIX shells: